Delta 5: Post-breakup

 Apart from bassist Bethan Peters playing on Fun Boy Three's second album Waiting and performing with them live to support its release, the members of Delta 5 were mostly musically inactive.
 Meanwhile, Delta 5's recorded output was finding a posthumous fan base internationally.
 The band Shonen Knife recorded a cover version of "You" with Japanese lyrics and renamed "Saboten" ("Cactus") for their 1982 debut album Minna Tanoshiku.

 In 2006, Kill Rock Stars released a compilation of early Delta 5 material titled Singles & Sessions 1979-1981, capitalising on the re-emerging popularity of post-punk bands such as Gang of Four and Wire.
 The set included unreleased material, along with BBC radio sessions and live cuts.

 Delta 5 drummer Kelvin Knight died on 2 December 2015 from liver and kidney failure at the age of 56.
 Singer and guitarist Julz Sale died from cancer in Thailand on 20 September 2021.

 Legacy

-Long after Delta 5's existence, "Mind Your Own Business" has remained the band's most enduring song, having been covered by Chicks on Speed, Le Shok, R. Stevie Moore, Pigface and Dum Dum Girls.
-The song was featured in episode 5 of the series Sex Education in January 2019, an episode of the 2020 BBC TV series The A Word, and in an Apple commercial in 2021.
+"Mind Your Own Business" is the band's best-known song, having been covered by Chicks on Speed, Le Shok, R. Stevie Moore, Pigface and Dum Dum Girls.
+It featured in episode 5 of the series Sex Education in January 2019, an episode of the 2020 BBC TV series The A Word, and in an Apple commercial in 2021.